-The mission of The HighArt Foundation is to Inspire, Support and Elevate young artists to a higher level of performance.
+The mission of The HighArt Foundation is to Inspire, Support and Elevate young musicians s to a higher level of artistry.

 I have always had the dream of creating a foundation that will award scholarships to talented and deserving high school students.
 The applicants must be musically gifted and have a desire to pursue a musical career.
 I am proud to share that the dream has now been realized with the formulation of The HighArt Foundation (HAF).